Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 After a number of clashes with the woman, Dion decided to leave.
 Reporting her intentions to leave, the woman subjected her to a diatribe of incompetence and lack of self-confidence, that she later suffered a near mental breakdown.
 She later attributed this to the principal, believing she had used “psychic attacks” to try and control her, a technique allegedly learned on visits to India.

-As a result of these attacks and during the following three years it took to recover, Dion delved deeper into Psychology, focussing her studies on the theories of Freud and Jung.
+As a result of these attacks and during the following three years it took to recover, Dion delved deeper into Psychology, focusing her studies on the theories of Freud and Jung.
 In 1913 she took up a position as a lay-psychoanalyst at the Medico-Psychological Clinic in London.
 There she concluded that neither Freud nor Jung adequately addressed the subtleties and complexities of the mind.
 There was something they had missed, and she felt the answers might lie in occultism.

 Through the war years 1914-1918 Dion joined the “Women’s Land Army”, during which time she maintained her links with the “Theosophical Society”.
 Towards the end of the war she met with and worked with the head of the society “Theodore Moriarty”, an occultist and freemason.
 Moriarty encouraged her interest in the occult, and in 1919 after the war, she was initiated into the “Alpha and Omega Lodge of Stella Matutina”, an outer order of the hermetic “Order of the Golden Dawn” situated in London.